 Texas Democratic Senate candidate Rick Noriega has served in the Texas House of Representatives and is a Lieutenant Colonel in the Texas Army National Guard.
 Noriega was deployed to Afghanistan for one year and served as deputy garrison commander of the KMTC training facility in Kabul, Afghanistan.

-Watch Noriega's YouTube videos displayed in the right sidebar of this blog page!!
+Noriega's YouTube videos displayed in the right sidebar of this blog page!!